-By default, unless otherwise specified, tablespaces are owned by the app.application.spec.bootstrap.initdb.owner.
-See Bootstrap.initdb.owner.
-See Bootstrap.initdb.owner.
-See
+By default, unless otherwise specified, tablespaces are owned by the app application user, as defined in .spec.bootstrap.initdb.owner.See Bootstrap a new cluster for details.
+This default behavior works in most microservice database use cases.

 You can set the owner of a tablespace in the owner stanza, for example the postgres user, like in the following excerpt: